Up to 50% off sofas & mattresses — limited‑time deals.

 • Deep loungers who want to sprawl

-• Layouts that can’t spare the listed opening depth
+• Layouts that cannot spare the full open depth

 Details